NathStevo97/certifications-notes/kubernetes/CKS/05_Minimize-Microservice-Vulnerabilities/06_OPA-In-Kubernetes.md

 - Kubernetes currently has RBAC for various functions except:
   - Only permit images from certain registries
-  - Forbid “runAs Root User”
+  - Forbid "runAs Root User"
   - Only allow certain capabilities
   - Enforce pod labelling
 - Admission Controllers go some way to covering these failures, with many